SerenityOS/serenity/Toolchain/Patches/llvm/ReadMe.md

 Add /usr/local to the default search path

-This includes both /usr/local/include for compiler and /usr/local/lib for the linker.
+This includes both /usr/local/include for the compiler and /usr/local/lib for the linker.

 These paths are needed to build Ports with Clang.
 More precisely, it allows ports to find installed dependencies.